High Tor (play): Musical

 Having lost Van to Lisa, Judith (Nancy Olson) meets the spirit of a sailor (Everett Sloane) who tells her Van will return to her by morning.

 Anderson first considered a musical adaptation of High Tor for television in 1949.
 He and John Monks Jr. adapted the play as a made-for-television musical fantasy in 1955, with music by Arthur Schwartz and lyrics by Anderson.
 High Tor was filmed in November 1955 by Desilu Productions at the RKO-Pathé Studio.
 Filming took only 12 days and the show was broadcast March 10, 1956 on the CBS television network, as a 90-minute episode of the series Ford Star Jubilee.
-Bing Crosby, Julie Andrews, Nancy Olson, Hans Conreid, and Everett Sloane starred in the film, produced by Arthur Schwartz, and directed by James Neilson.
+Bing Crosby, Julie Andrews, Nancy Olson, Hans Conried, and Everett Sloane starred in the film, produced by Arthur Schwartz, and directed by James Neilson.

 Bing Crosby had seen Julie Andrews in her Broadway debut in The Boy Friend, and invited her to appear in High Tor.
 It was Andrews' first work in a filmed production, and her American television debut.
 Because Crosby was uncomfortable with the exigencies of live television, he insisted that it be filmed instead.
 For this reason, High Tor is sometimes considered the first TV movie.

 Maxwell Anderson had little interest in television, and considered his adaptation a "potboiling job".
 Julie Andrews later wrote that she thought her performance was "very stilted", and, "Alas, High Tor was not a memorable piece, and received only lukewarm reviews."

 The song score of the show, with story narration by Bing Crosby, was released by Decca Records in 1956.

 The young Stephen Sondheim also set a musical version, but the author refused permission, so the musical was never produced.
 Subsequent copyright extension acts mean the music will be illegal until 2042.